Quantifying Decoherence: Quantifying decoherence for continuous variable systems

 where $\gamma$ is a damping parameter similar to the one introduced in the preceding subsection, and $\lambda_T=\sqrt{\frac{2\pi\hbar^2}{mk_BT}}$ is the \emph{thermal deBroglie wavelength} of the particle.
 We consider the particle initially to be in a plane wave state $\psi(x,0) = e^{ikx}$ with a wave-vector $k$, but confined to a spatially extended region from $-L$ to $+L$.
 The initial density matrix of the particle is $\frac{1}{2L}e^{ik(x-x')}$.
 With this initial condition the equation (\ref{master-sw}) can be solved and the reduced density matrix of the particle at a later time $t$ is given by \cite{savage}

 where $\sigma = \frac{\pi}{\lambda_T^2}(1-e^{-4\gamma t})$.
 Before proceeding further we would like to emphasize the time scales one should look at while studying decoherence.
 In the problem studied by Savage and Walls \cite{savage}, the parameter $\gamma$ has a simple meaning - it is the thermal relaxation rate of the particle due to the damping effect of the environment.
-However, while studying decoherence one is studying such minimal effects of the environment that no change in the energy of the particle results from it, and particle travels virtually undamped \cite{tq2012}.
+However, while studying decoherence one is studying such minimal effects of the environment that no change in the energy of the particle results from it, and particle travels virtually undamped \cite{tq2012,sbrg2007}.
 The effect of the environment is only a dephasing of its time evolution.
 Decoherence effects should come into play at times much shorter than $1/\gamma$ \cite{tq2012}.
 For $\gamma t \ll 1$ one can make the following approximation: $\sigma \approx \frac{4\pi}{\lambda_T^2}\gamma t$.
 One can now use (\ref{Dec}) to evaluate the decoherence measure, and it comes out to be

-Notice that in the limit $\sqrt{\sigma}L \gg 1$, i.e., for $t \gg \frac{\lambda_T^2}{4\pi\gamma L^2}$ the decoherence measure $\mathcal{D}_e$ tends to its maximum value 1.
-The time scale that emerges here agrees with the decoherence time scale $\tau_D=\frac{\lambda_T^2}{4\pi\gamma L^2}$ estimated earlier \cite{zurek}.
+Notice that in the limit $\sqrt{\sigma}L \gg 1$, i.e., for $t \gg \frac{\lambda_T^2}{4\pi\gamma L^2}$ the decoherence measure $\mathcal{D}_e$ tends to its maximum value 1. \hilite{Here $1/\sqrt{\sigma}$ is related to the width of the wavepacket at time $t$.
+So the limit implies the situation where decoherence is strong, and the wavepacket doesn't spread much even after a time $t$.} The time scale that emerges here agrees with the decoherence time scale $\tau_D=\frac{\lambda_T^2}{4\pi\gamma L^2}$ estimated earlier \cite{zurek}.
 For intermediate times one can estimate the degree of decoherence, the particle has undergone, from (\ref{Decwave}).
 The decoherence measure is plotted as a function of time (scaled by $\tau_D$) in Fig. \ref{Dwave}.
 It is interesting to see that the growth of the degree of decoherence with time is distinctly slower than the naive expectation of $1 - e^{-t/\tau_D}$.

 If one starts with a particle which is localized, its wavefunction may be described by a Gaussian wavepacket

 where $\sigma$ is a parameter such that the position spread of the wavefunction is $2\sigma$.
 The effect of decoherence on the particle can be studied by solving (\ref{master-sw}) using the above initial state.
 The reduced density matrix of the particle at a time $t$, in the limit $\gamma t \ll 1$, is then given by \cite{savage}